alemi055/IntegrityAlgorithm/README.md

 - Manual_assessment: contains the results of the manual assessment with Geneious (to identify inversions) <br>
     - Fill the "Name column" with the names of the sequences.
     - Fill the "Inversions columns" with `Y` for inversions, or `N` otherwise.
+	- Make sure that the names are the same as in your FASTA file.
+Do not include the reference sequence.
 - Hyperlinks: contains the hyperlinks of HIV Database QCTool and Gene Cutter's results
     - Fill the "Hyperink" column with the URL links of the results from QCTool and Gene Cutter (that were sent to your email).